United, American Pilots To Vote On New Deals

 US Airways declined to comment, saying contract talks involving its flight attendants and pilots were being handled with assistance of the National Mediation Board.

-At Southwest Airlines, which has built a reputation for stellar employee relations despite being the industry's most heavily unionized carrier, concern is rising that the need to control costs could spur labor clashes.
+At Southwest Airlines, which has built a reputation for stellar employee relations despite being the industry's most heavily unionised carrier, concern is rising that the need to control costs could spur labour clashes.

 Mediated talks between the Transport Workers Union, which represents Southwest's ramp workers and freight agents, and the carrier started in November after 14 months of negotiations on a contract produced no agreement.